Gonefloatintheworld/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

 Li Yawen is a Master of Instrument Science & Technology at the Key Laboratory of Remote Measurement and Control Technology in Jiangsu.
-His research interests include distributed robotics, viusal SLAM and semantic segmentation.
+Her research interests include distributed robotics, viusal SLAM and semantic segmentation.
 She investigates semantic SLAM towards outdoor dynamic environment, which develops a dynamic model to judge the motion status of objects by comparing the pixel displacement.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.